 MCG Succulent Trifecta™ Kit - Classic Beauties (Designed by Kat McCarthy, The Succulent Eclectic): A DIY arrangement kit that includes three different well-loved succulent classics in 2.0" pots.
 The arrangement's design consists of the Core (focal point), the Complement (Core enhancement), and the Character (extra charm).
 Each variety is carefully chosen to be fully compatible, helping to ensure long-term growing success.
-Extra soil is included to help transplant into a larger container, and an optional 4" plastic pot is available at no extra cost.
+Extra soil is included to help transplant into a larger container.
 Premium containers or top dressing can be added on to the kit using the options above.

 The Classic Beauties Trifecta begins with the large, blushing Echeveria.
 The rich coloring and exquisite, flower-like form make it the Core of this succulent design.
 The Complement echoes the rosy hue of the Echeveria, while introducing a playful texture.
 Note how it enhances and highlights the beauty of the Core.
 The trailing Character tumbles over the edge of the container, adding charm to the arrangement and making this succulent design memorable.

 This Trifecta is recommended for sunny windowsills, offices, or any room with bright light.
 It can also grow outdoors in frost-free weather with part to full sun.
 Plant in a container with a drainage hole and use a gritty, well-draining soil.
 Water deeply 2-4 days after planting.
 Don't water again until the soil is completely dry and the leaves just start to feel flexible.

 - 3X compatible, rooted succulents in 2.0" pots

 - 1X one cup bag of succulent potting soil